National Students' Union of India

-The National Students Union of India, is student wing of the Indian National Congress (INC or Congress), was established on 9 April 1971.
-The organisation was founded by Indira Gandhi after merging the Kerala Students Union and the West Bengal State Chhatra Parishad to form a national students' organisation.
+The National Students' Union of India (NSUI) is the student wing of the Indian National Congress.
+It was established on 9 April 1971, founded by Indira Gandhi after merging the Kerala Students Union and the West Bengal State Chhatra Parishad to form a national students' organisation.
+Varun Choudhary is the current National President of NSUI.
+With 4 million members and a presence in 15,000 colleges across the country, NSUI is the world’s largest progressive student's union.

 Membership

-In order to become a member of NSUI, one must be under 27 years of age, must be a student, must be a citizen of India, must not be part of any other political organisation and must not have been convicted of any criminal activity in past.
+In order to become a member of NSUI, one must be under 27 years of age, must be a student, must be a citizen of India, must not be part of any other political organization and must not have been convicted of any criminal activity in the past.
 NSUI categorizes its members into "Primary Members" and "Active Members".
-An aspiring member who applies for NSUI Membership, becomes a Primary member after the organisation's scrutiny process.
+One can become member by filling online membership form.